co-operating-systems/PhD/ThirdPG.md

 As part of the Solid-Wallet EU project, I have to build a client wallet with knowledge of the credentials of the user and his social network graph, and that can reason through an access-control rule, find linked data that can prove the rule, and send a proof to the server that will then need to verify that it matches the required rule.

 There remain 5 to 6 milestones for this work, which will require developing client and server-side libraries and building or finding a reasoning engine that can provide the required proofs.
+This will enable

 The most uncertain part of this is the reasoning engine and logic.
-[Deepak Garg's Says logic](Logic/Says.md#deepak-gargs-2009-bl-logic) is a very good up-to-date candidate to try to map to the Prolog-based [EYE](https://eyereasoner.github.io/eye/#eye-reasoning) reasoning engine using N3 rules.
+[Deepak Garg's Says logic](Logic/Says.md#deepak-gargs-2009-bl-logic) is a good up-to-date (2009) candidate to try to map to the Prolog-based [N3 EYE](https://eyereasoner.github.io/eye/#eye-reasoning) reasoning engine rules.

+We then also need to map this so that it can be sent over HTTP.
+An early idea was to develop a [Wac-Hint HTTP header](https://github.com/co-operating-systems/Reactive-SoLiD/blob/master/src/main/scala/run/cosy/http/auth/Auth.md#creating-a-new-header-wac-hint) that would give a path for the reasoning engine to follow.
+Given that Deepak Garg's logic is expressed in sequent calculus and that can be mapped to a Category where turnstiles map to arrows, this may be a way to formalize a proof as a both through graph space...